Projects

 Undergraduate Innovation and Entrepreneurship Training Program | 2018 – 2019

-Abstract: Strip thickness measurement is a critical technology in high-end cold-rolled steel production.
-To address the insufficient accuracy of the existing structure, analysis revealed that the primary source of error was the misalignment of the strip itself.
-Based on this finding, a multi-sensor slider-rail measurement mechanism was designed, in which high-precision laser sensors positioned above and below the strip perform synchronized thickness measurements.
-The system achieves signal digitization, real-time transmission, and multi-point thickness acquisition, enabling high-precision reconstruction of the strip's cross-sectional profile and improving both measurement accuracy and stability.
+Abstract: Thickness measurement is critical in high-end cold-rolled strip steel production.
+This project, based on a supervisor-supported research program, identifies strip misalignment as the main source of measurement error through data analysis.
+To this end, a multi-sensor sliding rail mechanism is designed, using high-precision laser sensors arranged above and below the strip for synchronized measurement.
+The system enables signal digitization, real-time transmission, and multi-point data acquisition, allowing accurate reconstruction of the strip cross-section and significantly improving measurement accuracy and stability.

 Responsibilities: As project leader, led the overall scheme planning and technical route design, responsible for the optimization of the mechanical structure and measurement system, organized on-line debugging and experimental validation, authored technical reports and research documentation, and presented the project at the final defense and result review.